 Research strengths of the IDPAS include:

 1. Human evolution and paleoanthropology.
 The IDPAS's excellent reputation as a center for the study of human evolution originated in important interpretations of hominid locomotion and systematics that were published in the 1980s and early 1990s.
-Today, the IDPAS retains its international stature in studies of primate and human locomotion and systematics.
+Today, the IDPAS retains its international stature in studies of primate and human evolution, including a number of active field projects.
 Paleolithic archaeology complements this focus on human evolution.

 2. Southwest Asian and African Archaeology.
 We have a strong group of archaeologists focusing on early farming societies in southwest Asia and east Africa, and on the complex societies and empires of the ancient Near East.

 3. Primate behavior.
-Four primatologists study a variety of Old World monkeys, apes and lemurs.
+Our primatologists study a variety of Old World monkeys, apes and lemurs.

 The IDPAS faculty, sorted by subfield, are: